rnowotniak/jsekyll/README.md

-# Minimalistic SSG
+# JSekyll - minimalistic Static Site Generator in JavaScript

+Contact: Robert Nowotniak <<rnowotniak@gmail.com>>

 Only subset of Jekyll is supported.
-Sipmlified, but due to simplicity allows to keep all processing under control.
+Simplified, but thants to its simplicity it allows to keep all processing under control.

 ## TODO